rscarvalho90/Mongoose-Transactional-Decorator/article/article.md

 The second most import part is to identify what kind of method we are decorating.
 When we use TypeScript decorators, we have to be careful to handle sync and async methods.
 As async method always will return a response (a Promise) independently if the code has throw an error or not, we have to identify what kind of method we are decorating before apply the correct treatment.
-In the example above, second *finally* block has analyzed if the method is synchronous or not before finish the session.
+In the example above, the second *finally* block has analyzed if the method is synchronous or asynchronous before finish the session.
 Case it was not done, in asynchronous methods, the session could be finished before it treatment in the respective part of the decorator.

 The third and last important part is to identify if another response has been sent before the response coming from the